Cold rolled aluminum coil 0.15-4.0mm 1060 1100 3003 3105 5052 Aluminum alloy coil

 Export packaging of aluminum coils: Export packaging usually adopts the fumigation well frame method, which is fixed with steel belts on the outside.
 The aluminum coil has a double-layer moisture-proof rain cloth on the outside, and the inside is protected from moisture-proof agents.
 It adopts sealed packaging, which is suitable for sea transportation.

-Q: What are the common testing methods for aluminum coils?
+- Q: What are the common surface treatments applied to aluminum coils?

-Q: Can aluminum coils be used in outdoor or exposed applications?
+- Q: Can aluminum coils be used in the production of aluminum windows?

 Send your message to us